-The latest ‘Fresh fruit and vegetable production, trade, supply & consumption monitor in the EU28’ is the twelfth edition of the report.
-It covers the period from 2008 to 2013.
-The Consumption Monitor identifies EU-wide trends relating to production, import and export and includes specific information on fresh fruit and vegetable net supply and consumption trends for the EU28 and the different Member States.
+The latest Consumption Monitor is the twelfth edition of the report, which covers the period from 2008 to 2013.
+The Consumption Monitor identifies EU-wide trends relating to production, import and export and includes specific information on fresh fruit and vegetable net supply and consumption trends for the EU-28 and the different Member States.

-Findings from the latest Consumption Monitor show that the consumption of fresh fruit and vegetables in the EU28 stands at 341.81 g/capita/day in 2013.
+Findings from the latest Consumption Monitor show that the consumption of fresh fruit and vegetables in the EU-28 stands at 341.81 gram per capita per day in 2013.
 This is an increase of 5.6% compared with 2012 but a decrease of 1.9% compared with the average of the years 2008-2012.
-It means that consumption in the EU28 remains under the recommendation of the World Health Organisation (WHO) to consume a minimum of 400 g of fresh produce per day.
+It means that consumption in the EU-28 remains under the recommendation of the World Health Organisation (WHO) to consume a minimum of 400 g of fresh produce per day.
 Out of the 28 member states of the European Union, 22 are below the level recommended by the WHO.

 “The Consumption Monitor shows that fresh fruit and vegetable consumption in the EU have slightly increased in 2013.
 Nonetheless, it still shows an overall decreasing trend in EU consumption.
 The continuous low consumption makes it urgent to continue to stimulate fresh fruit and vegetable consumption,” stated Philippe Binard, General Delegate of Freshfel.